connormck333/CustomMobLoot/README.md

 ## Commands
 /mobloot drops custom {on/off} - Toggle all custom drops on or off
 /mobloot drops all {on/off} - Toggle all drops on or off
-/mobloot enable - Enable CustomMobLoot plugin
-/mobloot disable - Disable CustomMobLoot plugin

 ## Dependencies
 There are no dependencies for this plugin :)